Botswana Application Information and Rotation FAQs

 For Medicine:

-Dr. Jonathan Crocker
+Email Dr. Jonathan Crocker

-In collaboration with local partners from the Botswana Harvard AIDS Institute Partnership (BHP), the University of Botswana Faculty of Medicine (UBFOM) and the Kweneng East District Health Management Team (DHMT), the program provides clinical stewardship and medical training for medical students, interns and residents from the University of Botswana, as well as district medical officers, nurses and other healthcare staff.
+In collaboration with in-country partners from the Botswana Harvard AIDS Institute Partnership (BHP), the University of Botswana Faculty of Medicine (UBFOM) and the Kweneng East District Health Management Team (DHMT), the program provides clinical stewardship and medical training for medical students, interns and residents from the University of Botswana, as well as district medical officers, nurses and other healthcare staff.
 The program also helps lead systems improvement and research initiatives with the goal of improving healthcare quality and safety.

 - to learn how to deliver quality care in a resource-limited setting